belese/PrusaSlicer-magma250/README.md

 but i've probably lost settings,make errors during  restructuration, as they are lot of change between file structure.
 I didn't test all profile yet, so use with care.

-Any help, advice is welcome!
+Any help, advice, profiles are welcome!

-*This repository is a personal and not related with 3DOnline*